 There is a lot of anxiety and fear about our personal safety and the state of the economy with COVID-19 but staying positive is crucial.
 No one wants to be in this situation.
 However, we do want to share some successes and appreciation for our clients that continue to innovate through this time.
-Today we received seven (7) new U.S. patent grants and three (3) new federal trademark registrations.
+For example, today we received seven (7) new U.S. patent grants and three (3) new federal trademark registrations.
 Those clients include:

 - Syniverse Technologies;